 |Status of Implementation Progress (Outputs, Activities, and Issues)

-Contracts for two cable-stayed bridges are signed and have mobilized.
-Bids for road contracts are ongoing and contracts are expected to be signed in Q4 2014.
-Signed bridge contracts include bridge health monitoring systems.
-Will be prepared 1 year prior to completion by the supervision consultants and contractors Training programs are included in the contract of supervision consultant
+- Contracts for Cao Lanh and Vam Cong cable-stayed bridges are signed and contractors fully mobilized.
+Bridge health monitoring systems are included in the contracts. - Bids for road contracts are ongoing and contracts are expected to be signed in Q4 2014.
+For detailed progress, visit project website at http://www.cao-lanh-bridge.com/ - O&M Plan will be prepared 1 year prior to completion by the supervision consultants and contractors - Training programs are included in the contract of supervision consultant

 |Status of Development Objectives